yt-project/yt/doc/source/installing.rst

 .. code-block:: bash

-  $ pip install numpy cython
+  $ pip install --upgrade numpy cython

 You may also want to install some of yt's optional dependencies, including ``jupyter``, ``h5py`` (which in turn depends on the HDF5 library), ``scipy``,